-- (a) In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve in the amount of \$22,672 on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - D. The Company recognised dividends distributed to owners amounting to \$252,717 (\$3 (in dollars) per share) for the year ended December 31, 2017.
-On February 27, 2018, the Board of Directors proposed for the distribution of dividends from 2017 earnings in the amount of \$261,141 at \$3.1 (in dollars) per share.
-The financial statements do not reflect this dividend payable.
+- (a)In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve in the amount of \$22,672 on initial application of IFRSs in accordance with Jin-Guan-Zheng-Fa-Zi Letter No.

+1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.

+D. The Company recognised dividends distributed to owners amounting to \$252,717 at \$3 (in dollars) per share for the year ended December 31, 2017.
+On June 14, 2018, the stockholders resolved for the distribution of dividends from 2017 earnings in the amount of \$261,141 at \$3.1 (in dollars) per share.